zhangyk8/zhangyk8.github.io/_pages/about.md

 Biography
 ======
 I am currently a senior undergraduate (Year 4) at  Sun Yat-Sen University , majoring in Mathematics and Applied Mathematics.
-Meanwhile, I am also an honor student at [Yat-Sen Honor School](http://yss.sysu.edu.cn/EnVersion/Index.aspx) , which is an independent institution of the university providing outstanding students from Math, Physics, Chemistry, and Biology with educational fundings and honor courses.
+Meanwhile, I am also an honor student at [Yat-Sen Honor College](http://yss.sysu.edu.cn/EnVersion/Index.aspx) , which is an elite liberal undergraduate institution of the university.
+This program provides the outstanding students from Math, Physics, Chemistry, and Biology with educational fundings, honor courses, and research training opportunities.

 Education
 ======